jmeehan16/sstore-doc/source/bigdawg.rst

 Pushing data from S-Store to Postgres
 -------------------------------------

 S-Store starts to push data to Postgres once both S-Store and BigDAWG are started and alive.
 Currently data is pushed from S-Store to Postgres on a time-based fashion only.
 The time between two pushes is defined in bigdawg/profiles/dev/dev-config.properties.
-The name of the entry is "sstore.injection.migrationGap", with the unit of millisecond, and is set to one minute (60000 milliseconds) by default, i.e., S-Store pushes data to Postgres once every one minute.
+The name of the entry is "sstore.injection.migrationGap", with the unit of millisecond, and is set to one minute (60000 milliseconds) by default, i.e., S-Store pushes data to Postgres once per minute.

 Pulling data from S-Store